Olympic Games

 Netherlands Antilles at the Olympics

-Netherlands Antilles first competed at the Olympic Games in 1952 and then at most Olympics since then until 2008 (joining the Olympic boycotts of 1956 and 1980).
-In 2011, the Netherlands Antilles was dissolved, forming the territories of CuraƧao and Sint-Maarten, which themselves are not eligible for inclusion into the Olympics as independent nations.
-Athletes from this region can compete in 2012 as independent athletes, and from then on as either part of Aruba or The Netherlands proper.
+In 2011, the Netherlands Antilles was dissolved, forming the territories of Curaçao and Sint-Maarten, which themselves are not eligible for inclusion into the Olympics as independent nations.
+Athletes from this region competed in 2012 as independent athletes, and from then on will participate as either part of Aruba or The Netherlands proper.

 Athletes from the island of Aruba competed for Netherlands Antilles before competing as a separate territory after 1984.